digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-18.md

 #### Peter
 * Had successful board meeting with the PDJ Foundation project board
 * Coordinated on the Isola paper together with Jim
-* Suggested Joint Webinar from HUBCAP, Centre for Digital Twins, INTO-CPS Association ** 29th June from 10h00 to 12h00 CEST
+* Suggested Joint Webinar from HUBCAP, Centre for Digital Twins, INTO-CPS Association:
+* 29th June from 10h00 to 12h00 CEST
 * 10:00: The Future of MBD CPS Development by Peter Gorm Larsen
 * 10:20: Demonstrating the the INTO-CPS Application inside the HUBCAP collaboration platform sandbox by Hugo Daniel Macedo
 * 10:50: Demonstrating the RT-Tester functionality and its connection to INTO-CPS Application by Jörg Brauer